metabrainz/picard-docs/troubleshooting/troubleshooting.rst

 :index:`Getting a Debug Log <troubleshooting; get debug log>`
 -------------------------------------------------------------

-For many bugs, it helps developers to have a log from Picard.
+For many bugs, it helps developers to have a debug log from Picard.
 You can see the log by going to :menuselection:`"Help --> View Log"`.
 You can also get a full debug log, which is better because it contains more detailed information.
 Pasting this log into your forum post or bug ticket can help developers and other users to resolve your issue more quickly.
 To retrieve the full debug log:

 1. Start Picard.
 2. Open the log view with :menuselection:`"Help --> View Log"`.